 - Delay on changes: Any changes that are made to your store can take up to 15 minutes to take effect.
 This won’t matter in a lot of cases, but it should still be kept in mind.

-Making money on eBay is very competitive these days. eBay is a a colossal online platform.
+Making money on eBay is very competitive these days. eBay is a colossal online platform.
 With over 100 million online buyers the site is one of the most important and famous on the internet.
-Anything you could ever think of can be purchased and sold on eBay. eBay can be a great place to sell all of your handmade goods.
+Anything you could ever think of can is purchased and sold on eBay. eBay can be a great place to sell all of your handmade goods.